Lines on cubic hypersurfaces over finite fields

 \subsection{Acknowledgements}

-This collaboration started after a mini-course given by the first author for the CIMPA School ``II Latin American School of Algebraic Geometry and Applications'' given in Cabo Frio, Brazil.\ We thank CIMPA for financial support and the organizers C.~Araujo and S.~Druel for making this event successful.
-Many thanks also to N.~Addington, F.~Charles, S.~Elsenhans, B.~van Geemen, F.~Han, E.~Howe, T.~Katsura, Ch.~Liedtke, and O.~Wittenberg for useful correspondences and conversations.
-The computations made for this paper were done with the computer algebra programs {\tt Magma}~(\cite{bc}) and {\tt Sage}.
+This collaboration started after a mini-course given in 2015 by the first author for the CIMPA School ``II Latin American School of Algebraic Geometry and Applications'' given in Cabo Frio, Brazil.\ We thank CIMPA for financial support and the organizers C.~Araujo and S.~Druel for making this event successful.\ Many thanks also to N.~Addington (who corrected an error in the original equation in Section~\ref{sec542}), D.~Bragg (who corrected an error in the original statement of Theorem~4.12), F.~Charles, S.~Elsenhans, B.~van Geemen, F.~Han, E.~Howe, T.~Katsura, Ch.~Liedtke, and O.~Wittenberg for useful correspondences and conversations.\ Special thanks go to K.~Kedlaya, who spotted an error in the calculations in our original proof of Theorem~\ref{th52} and explained how to fix it to obtain an improved result; he also provided us with a proof of the existence of lines on smooth cubic fourfolds defined over $\F_4$ (Proposition~\ref{ked}) and kindly allowed us to include it in the present version of this article.\ The computations made for this paper were done with the computer algebra programs {\tt Magma}~(\cite{bc}) and {\tt Sage}.